-Where a reissue application is filed as a result of new prior art with no changes in the claims or specification and the examiner finds the claims patentable over the new art and no issues as to possible "fraud" or violation of duty of disclosure remain outstanding (see § 2022.03), the application will be rejected as lacking statutory basis for a reissue because 35 U.S.C.
+Where a reissue application was filed as a result of new prior art with no changes in the claims or specification and the examiner finds the claims patentable over the new art and no issues as to possible "fraud" or violation of duty or disclosure remain outstanding (see § 2022.03), the application will be rejected as lacking statutory basis for a reissue because 35 U.S.C.
 251 does not authorize reissue of a patent unless it is deemed wholly or partly inoperative or invalid.
 However, the record of prosecution of the reissue will indicate that the prior art has been considered by the examiner.
-In a reissue application filed with and containing only a §1.175(a) (4) type oath or declaration, and where all issues except those relating to possible "fraud" or violation of duty of disclosure have been resolved in favor of patentability, the examiner's action should so state in conformance with § 2022.03, and the application should be referred to the Office of the Assistant Commissioner for Patents for consideration of any such issues.
+In a reissue application filed with and containing only a § 1.175(a)(4) type oath or declaration. and where all issues except those relating to possible "fraud" or violation of duty of disclosure have been resolved in favor of patentability, or the application is otherwise ready for consideration by the Board of Appeals, the the examiner's action should so state in conformance with § 2022.03, and the application should be referred to the Office of the Assistant Commissioner for Patents for consideration of any such issues (note § 1448).
 If, and when all such issues of conduct are resolved in favor of applicant, the application will be returned to the examining group and the examiner will then reject the application as lacking statutory basis under 35 U.S.C.
-251 (see § 2022.03).
+251.

-1447 Additional Information, Affidavits, or Declarations Required [R-1]
+1447 Additional Information, Affidavits, or Declarations Required

-37 CFR 1.175(b) provides that
+37 CFR 1.175.
+Reissue oath or declaration

-"(b) Corroborating affidavits or declarations of others may be filed and the examiner may, in any case, require additional information or affidavits or declarations concerning the application for reissue and its object."
+(b) Corroborating affidavits or declarations of others may be filed and the examiner may, in any case, require additional information or affidavits or declarations concerning the application for reissue and its object.

-Subsection (b) of § 1.175 recognizes the need, when appropriate, for additional information or affidavits or declarations, during examination of reissue applications.
+Paragraph (b) of § 1.175 recognizes the need, when appropriate, for additional information or affidavits or declarations, during examination of reissue applications.
 Section 1.175(b) provides that the examiner may require additional information or affidavits or declarations concerning the reissue application and its object.
+37 CFR 1.56 (i), as added effective July 1, 1982, provides that the "Office may require applicant to supply information pursuant to paragraph (a) of this section."

-1448 Deferral of Fraud or Duty of Disclosure Issues [R-2]
+1448 Deferral of Fraud or Duty of Disclosure Issues

-Where an examiner's review of a reissue application reveals information or allegations which might raise questions as to possible "fraud" or "violation of duty of disclosure," and the application has not earlier been referred to the Office of the Assistant Commissioner for Patents, the examiner should call this to the attention of the supervisory primary examiner for such referral via the group director (see \$2020.03)
+Where an examiner's review of a reissue application reveals information or allegations which might raise questions as to possible "fraud" or "violation of duty of disclosure," and the application has not earlier been referred to the Office of the Assistant Commissioner for Patents, the examiner should call this to the attention of the supervisory primary examiner for such referral via the group director (see § 2020.03).